PANTHEONtech/StoneWork/README.md

-6. Finally, the StoneWork image has to be loaded so that Docker/docker-compose/K8s is able to provision a container instance.
+6. Finally, the StoneWork image has to be loaded so that Docker/Docker Compose/K8s is able to provision a container instance.
 Run:
    ```
    $ docker load <./stonework.image
    ```

 ## Deployment

-StoneWork is deployed using [Docker Compose][docker-compose] version 3.3 or newer.
+StoneWork is deployed using [Docker Compose][compose] version 3.3 or newer.
 StoneWork itself is only a single container (with VPP and StoneWork agent inside), but every CNF that is deployed alongside it runs in a **separate container**, hence the use of Compose.